Kramers Fulde-Ferrell state and superconducting spin diode effect: Formulation

+where $t_{ij}$ are hopping parameters up to the 2nd neighbor ($t_1$ and $t_2$) and $\alpha$ describes a nearest neighbor SOC.
+In 1D, SOC leaves a conserved spin quantum number which is taken to be the spin quantization axis along the chain direction.
+The nearest neighbor attraction $V$ responsible for SC order can be decomposed into equal-spin and opposite-spin pairing channels as

-where the first term corresponds to the attraction between the electrons with the same spin and the second term corresponds to the attraction between the electrons with opposite spins.
-If we further let
+where the first term corresponds to the attraction between the electrons with the same spin and the second term corresponds to the attraction between the electrons with opposite spins and $N_c$ is the number of sites.
+If we further define the two pairing operators in equal-spin and opposite-spin channels as

-Eq.~\ref{eq:ansatz} can be written as
+Eq.~\ref{eq:Hamil} can be written as

-where these two terms correspond to the pairing channel with equal and opposite spin respectively and here we denote the attraction in these two channels as $V_{1}$ and $V_{2}$.
+where these two terms correspond to the pairing channels with equal and opposite spin respectively and here we denote the attraction in these two channels as $V_{1}$ and $V_{2}$.
+While $V_1=V_2=V$ in the original model in Eq.~(\ref{eq:htb}), we consider here a more general model where the effective attraction $V_1$ and $V_2$ can be different.
+The equal-spin pairing can be induced in embedded quantum structures in high-T$_c$ superconductors due to spatial symmetry breaking~\cite{yi_2021}, such as along the atomic line defects in monolayer FeTeSe ~\cite{chen_2020}.
+Then the total Hamiltonian becomes